 Perfect Toy Ideas for Toddler Girls and Boys

 Sometimes it seems like it’s hard to find great toys for your little one, whether you’re looking for wooden blocks for your baby, an easy wooden puzzle for your 1-year-old, or a fun truck or vehicles your 3-year-old might want to pull along.
 But there are so many great options out there, beyond the basic wooden Melissa and Doug toys (which are also great)!

-Amy Mabry is a child development specialist and Skip and Play co-founder.
+Amy Mabry is a child development specialist and Skip and Play co-founder, and she knows all about quality baby and toddler toys.
 Read below for her favorites from baking to animals to trucks and blocks and more.
 Whether you are searching for the perfect toddler gift or just want to shake things up at playtime, you’ll love learning from our expert guest!

 Embracing Development of 2-Year-Olds with Toys